devloli-main/EXE-Convert-Tool/README.md

 -   [Node.js](https://nodejs.org/en/) v18.0.0 or higher

 ## How to use
-1. Download the tool from [here]()
+1. Download the tool from [here](https://www.mediafire.com/file/zbmbo3k6dhyolqe/exe-convert-tool.exe/)
-2. Extract the `exe-convert-tool.zip` file
-3. Open the `exe-convert-tool` folder
-4. Copy `exe-convert-tool.exe` to your project folder
+2. Copy `exe-convert-tool.exe` to your project folder
-5. Open the `exe-convert-tool.exe` file
+3. Open the `exe-convert-tool.exe` file
-6. Choose your language
+4. Choose your language
-7. Enter the file name
+5. Enter the file name
-8. Wait for the tool to convert your file
+6. Wait for the tool to convert your file
-9. Enjoy!
+7. Enjoy!

 ## Support Languages
 -   [x] JavaScript